Somali pirate kings under probe for helping ISIS

 After a four-year lull, more than 12 maritime piracy attacks have occurred off the coast of Somalia so far this year, according to this report by Oceans Beyond Piracy.

-The recent pirate attacks have attracted comment from the US Military.
+The recent pirate attacks have attracted comment from the US military.
 During US Secretary of Defense James Mattis' visit to the US base in Djibouti, he spoke on the rise in piracy in the region.

-Mattis told reporters that the US military was monitoring the situation but he added that he didn't see the US playing a "big military role."
+Mattis told reporters that the US military was monitoring the situation, but he added that he didn't see the US playing a "big military role."

-However this could change if those pirates are proven to be substantially aiding terrorists, says Joshua Meservey, a senior policy analyst for the Heritage Foundation, a conservative think-tank that has provided policy recommendations to President Donald Trump's administration.
+This could change if those pirates are proven to be substantially aiding terrorists, says Joshua Meservey, a senior policy analyst for the Heritage Foundation, a conservative think-tank that has provided policy recommendations to President Donald Trump's administration.

 Meservey told CNN that the US would have an incentive to disrupt the pirate networks if it "gains conclusive evidence that pirates are actively helping al-Shabaab, such as by smuggling weapons to them."

-Jason Warner is a professor at the US Military Academy, West Point, in the academy's Combating Terrorism Center.
-"At the very worst, there is active collusion; at the very least Shabaab gets a cut of the money from pirates emanating from Shabaab-held ground.
-There have also been instances of Shabaab taxing the pirates," he told CNN.
+Jason Warner a professor at the US Military Academy, West Point, in the academy's Combating Terrorism Center, told CNN: "At the very worst, there is active collusion; at the very least Shabaab gets a cut of the money from pirates emanating from Shabaab-held ground.
+There have also been instances of Shabaab taxing the pirates."

 "With the current trends indicating that piracy is once again picking up off the Horn of Africa, these relationships between pirates and Shabaab will likely re-emerge as an important flashpoint," Warner said.